Green-2/BloomFilterClassProject/README.md

 I'm well aware that my benchmarks could have been done without this library, by proceeding with `System.nanoTime()`.
 However, I thought it'd be a good idea to learn the best way of doing so in Java.

-Hence, the time benchmarks are done with JMH, which evaluates how much time the system takes to perform operations given to the test method.
+Therefore, the time benchmarks are done with JMH, which evaluates how much time the system takes to perform operations given to the test method.

 ### Implementation of JMH Benchmarks